libertyernie/CrosspostSharp/README.md

 Posting to Tumblr
 -----------------

-When you're logged into Weasyl with your API key, your four most recent submissions will appear along the left side of the window.
+When you're logged into Weasyl/DA with your API key, your four most recent submissions will appear along the left side of the window.
 Click the thumbnail to load the full image and fill in the information boxes.